Storm King Arts Center, New Windsor, NY

 Visitrs can take a scenic trip via a historic steam train that includes unrivaled foliage along the Delaware River as well as family-friendly adventures (99 Elizabeth St, Phillipsburg; nyswths.org).
 Board the Great Pumpkin Train, which includes a free pumpkin for every child ($17, children $13) or upgrade to the Dinosaur Train Corn Maze ($20, $13 $13; includes train plus maze) for a new twist on the popular autumn outing.
 Ride the train to a farm, where you’ll get lost in a labyrinth shaped like Buddy, the T-Rex from Jim Henson’s PBS cartoon.
 Pass through twelve checkpoints to find your way out, then jump in the giant pumpkin bounce house.
 School age kids will love the Ol’ Susquehanna Mine Train ($21, children $13), which includes a tour of a 1700s mine followed by gemstone panning on a sluice.
 Participants are guaranteed a minimum of four ounces of gems, which include rubies, amethyst and arrowheads.
 Phillipsburg, or P-burg as locals call it, has an abundance of cheesesteak and hot dog joints in town.
 Try Toby’s Cup (857 Memorial Parkway, 908-859-1925), where milkshakes are noteworthy too.
 Travel time: 1 1/2 hours

-During the autumn months, Mother Nature tends to be on our side making it the perfect time for hat-free romps in the park and photo ops in piles of autumn leaves.
+During the autumn months, Mother Nature tends to be on our side making it the perfect time for hat-free romps in the park, strolls on awesome hiking trails and photo ops against the New York fall foliage.
 This fall, take a break from city life by planning a day trip for your family—everything from apple picking excursions to historic steam train trips and sculture garden outings.

 Scroll through the slide show, below, to find out about our favorite day trips from NYC this fall—all are within 2 1/2 hours are the city.